sekika/kaidoku/docs/basichint.md

     kaidoku-{{ site.version }}> i
     There is no solution for this position.
 You can take back one move with b.

 You can take back one move with `b` and think again.
-You can get a hint again in this position and you may get similar message.
+You can get a hint again in this position and you may get a similar message.
 You can keep this until you get a proper hint.
 Now this is the position where you made a mistake.

 - - -